Against Ergodicity Economics

 Ergodicity economics recommends that everyone should pursue the same strategy of maximizing geometric growth.
 That’s too risky for most people.
 More generally, not everyone should pursue the same strategy because not everyone has the same risk tolerance.
 Therefore, the ergodic principle is false.

 Expected utility theory is not so restrictive.
-Logarithmic utility also implies a high degree of risk tolerance, but most people don’t have logarithmic utility of wealth.
+Maximizing geometric growth is equivalent to logarithmic utility, which also implies a high degree of risk tolerance, but most people don’t have logarithmic utility of wealth.
 Most people are better modeled as having more risk-averse utility functions than that.

 (Gordon Irlam reviewed research on risk aversion and concluded that most investors are perhaps 2x to 3x more risk-averse than a geometric-growth-maximizer.)